sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 #### Feature Subset Selection
 To improve model performance and ensure interpretability, we will use feature selection techniques to create several subsets of features to train the models.

-Firstly, filter feature selection – specifically Recursive Feature Elimination (RFE) – will be used to remove less important features, using metrics of feature relevance, such as Chi-Square and Mutual Information.
+Firstly, filter feature selection ï¿½ specifically Recursive Feature Elimination (RFE) ï¿½ will be used to remove less important features, using metrics of feature relevance, such as Chi-Square and Mutual Information.

 Secondly, we will employ a wrapper method for feature subset selection (FSS) using a small Multi-Layer Perceptron (MLP) as the evaluation model, combined with an annealing-based search strategy.
 This approach will help explore the feature space more efficiently by allowing for both local and global exploration, minimizing the risk of getting trapped in suboptimal feature combinations.